golang/website/_content/blog/goroutine-leak-profiles.md

 In the first case, goroutines which are not blocked are obviously not leaked.
-For a goroutine that matches the second case, the assumption is that it may unblocked if another goroutine that references the blocking primitive uses it.
+For a goroutine that matches the second case, the assumption is that it may be unblocked if another goroutine that references the blocking primitive uses it.

 As a corollary, any goroutine which is not maybe-runnable is definitely leaked.